maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.GlobalEventHandler/README.md

 - `OnResize` which provides an optional `ResizeEventArgs` parameter
 - `OnClick` which provides an optional `MouseEventArgs` parameter
 - `OnMouseDown` which provides an optional `MouseEventArgs` parameter
+- `OnMouseUp` which provides an optional `MouseEventArgs` parameter

 ### Example